orstavik/JoiEvents/docs/5_MouseGestures/Pattern20_CancelClick.md

 # Pattern: CancelClick

-## Preventable vs. unpreventable native composed events
+## Preventable native composed events

 Some native composed events are preventable.
 For example, the native composed `submit` event can be prevented from its triggering `click` event.